-I get asked this every day so here is my answer as to how I do it after 18+ books.
+I get asked this every day so here is my answer as to how I do it after 19 books (and counting).

-I’m thinking to myself: hmmm, if I’m ever an Ice Cream Man (I capitalized it because I sort of feel like “the Ice Cream Man” was a superhero to me when I was a little kid)…if I’m ever an Ice Cream Man and some little kid asks me, “Can I please have a 0.33 liter vanilla ice cream cone?” then how am I going to figure out how much to put in that cone?
+I’m thinking to myself: hmmm, if I’m ever an Ice Cream Man (I capitalized it because I sort of feel like “the Ice Cream Man” was a superhero to me when I was a little kid)… and some little kid asks me, “Can I please have a 0.33 liter vanilla ice cream cone?” how am I going to figure out how much to put in that cone?